 Pack some variety & nutrition into your family’s lunchboxes!

 For this episode of my cooking show on Rogers TV Ottawa, I tackled the task of showing some love to the lunchbox.
 One of the hardest things about packing lunches – for kids or for grownups – is keeping things fresh with lots of variety.
 I mean, let’s face it – who wants to eat sandwiches or leftovers every day?
-On today’s episode, I’m delighted to share three tasty treats that are sure to perk up any packed (or at-home) lunch with bright, bold flavours.
-Click on the titles below to access the recipes featured in this episode of Paula Roy’s Favourite Foods.
+On this episode, which you can now watch online, I’m delighted to share three tasty treats that are sure to perk up any packed (or at-home) lunch with bright, bold flavours.
+Click on the titles below to access the recipes featured in this episode of Paula Roy’s Favourite Foods and use the search bar on this site to find more delicious inspiration from my show.

 I am a huge fan of biscuits, both sweet and savoury.
 I have been playing around with different ways to use versatile, delicious homemade biscuit dough and I think rolling it up around tasty fillings is one of the best ways to enjoy it.